Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 When measuring software productivity a lot of areas need to be considered.
 For instance, velocity metrics alone miss critical quality and stability signals that determine organizational delivery capacity.

-Faros AI tracks velocity through pull requests merged, review time, and sprint completion rates.
+Faros tracks velocity through pull requests merged, review time, and sprint completion rates.
 The platform monitors how Claude Code affects these software metrics in real time.
 Developers using AI coding assistants show 98% higher PR throughput, but does this translate to faster delivery?

 The answer requires examining what happens to these PRs and how fast they can be deployed.
 Code quality plays an outsized role in this.
-Faros AI measures test coverage percentage; bugs per developer, team, and application; and PR size distribution.
+Faros measures test coverage percentage; bugs per developer, team, and application; and PR size distribution.
 Research shows AI-generated code tends to be larger and contains more defects.
 This concludes that we are still far away from fully trusting AI.
 This inherently creates downstream bottlenecks in code review and quality assurance processes.

 To mitigate this issue we can consider DORA.
 DORA metrics provide the framework for understanding organizational impact.
 The four key measurements are: